As a writer and artist, for the past 10 years I’ve been wrestling with various forms of this question:

 Community is critical for successful, big-vision, world-changing projects.
 You don’t really need a community if you’re just trying to start a location independent business, but that’s thinking small.
 So what if you can make money online and live wherever you want?
 So what if you can make money from your laptop while sipping daiquiris on a tropical beach?
 What’s next?
 To develop a community, you need to have a positive vision that people can get behind.
 You need content that resonates with people, and a goal that’s so exciting people will want to get behind it.

-filling yourself with passion and joy so that you can give back to the world more than you take from it
+fill yourself with passion and joy so that you can give back to the world

 I’m building a creative community…